edugalt/TwitterHashtags/README.md

 # HashtagsOnTwitter

 This repository contains the codes used in the manuscript "Scaling laws and dynamics of hashtags on Twitter", by Hongjia H. Chen, Tristram J. Alexander, Diego F.M.
-Oliveira, and Eduardo G. Altmann,[Chaos 30, 063112 (2020)](https://doi.org/10.1063/5.0004983) [arXiv:2004.12707](https://arxiv.org/abs/2004.12707), published in [Chaos special issue on "Dynamics of Social Systems"](https://aip.scitation.org/toc/cha/collection/10.1063/cha.2020.DSS2020.issue-1).
+Oliveira, and Eduardo G. Altmann, [Chaos 30, 063112 (2020)](https://doi.org/10.1063/5.0004983), [arXiv:2004.12707](https://arxiv.org/abs/2004.12707), published in [Chaos special issue on "Dynamics of Social Systems"](https://aip.scitation.org/toc/cha/collection/10.1063/cha.2020.DSS2020.issue-1).

 Structure: